best-training-management-software-systems

 2. Trainual

-Trainual is a knowledge transfer and training software solution designed to streamline creating, organising, and sharing company knowledge and procedures.
+Trainual is a knowledge transfer and training software system that makes creating, organizing, and sharing company knowledge and procedures more efficient.

-With Trainual, you can organise your training content into collections based on departments, teams, or locations so learners can easily find what they need when they need it.
-You can also track and test when you train employees so you can make an impact on their workflow performance.
+Organize your training content into collections based on departments, teams, or locations, so learners can easily find what they need when they need it most.
+You can also track and test when you train employees, to make a greater impact on their performance.

-You can efficiently assign new policies or update team members so they get the know-how of standard operating procedures.
-Trainual has an E-signature tool that ensures accountability for your company's critical policies and compliance training.
+Assign new policies or update team members so they get the know-how of standard operating procedures.
+Trainual has an e-signature tool that ensures accountability for your company's critical policies and compliance training.

 Pros: User-friendly interface with a wide range of templates focused on onboarding.